timmooore/Group1-SOEN341_Project_F24/README.txt

 Hey guys, this is Group 1's SOEN 341 Project.
 Hey guys, I'm modified this.
+Cool.
+CHECK OUT THIS CHANGE.